Beneficial Ownership Information Reporting

 What if any information on our BOI report has changed or we made a mistake?

-FinCEN requires reporting companies to file an updated report within 30 calendar days of when a relevant change occurs or when they realize they provided inaccurate information in their BOI report.
+FinCEN requires foreign entity reporting companies to file an updated report within 30 calendar days of when a relevant change occurs or when they realize they provided inaccurate information in their BOI report.

 Are there penalties for not reporting beneficial ownership information?

-Indeed, there are!
-There could be civil penalties of up to $591 per day for each day a BOI report is late.
+There could be for not filing.
 Willful failure or attempt to provide false or fraudulent beneficial ownership information could bring criminal penalties, including imprisonment for up to two years and/or a fine of up to $10,000.

 What happens if an exempt company files a BOI report?
 Is there a downside?